Applications of Lefschetz numbers in control theory: Introduction.

-The state space $M$ is often a manifold, as opposite to a Euclidean space, when it appears in robotics.
-For example, $M=\mathbf{T}^{n}=(\mathbf{S} ^{1})^{n},$ the $n$-dimensional torus, is the space of all possible states of a robotic arm with $n$ revolving joints \cite[p.
-1]{NvdS}; or $M=\mathbf{R} ^{3}\times SO(3)$ is the space of positions of a rigid body \cite[Chapter 2]{Latombe}.
+The state space $M$ is often a closed manifold when it appears as a configuration space in robotics.
+For example, $M=\mathbf{T}^{n}=(\mathbf{S} ^{1})^{n},$ where $\mathbf{T}^{n}$ is the $n$ dimensional torus, is the configuration space, i.e., the set of all possible positions, of a robotic arm with $n$ revolving joints \cite[p.
+1]{NvdS}; or $M=\mathbf{R}^{3}\times SO(3)$ is the configuration space of a rigid body in space \cite[Chapter 2]{Latombe}.
 Typically, we have $N=M\times U.$ However nontrivial bundles are also common.
 For example, consider a spherical pendulum with a gas jet control which is always directed in the tangent space.
-Then its state space is $M=\mathbf{S}^{2}$, the $2$-sphere, while the state-input space $N$ is the tangent bundle $T\mathbf{S}^{2}$ of $\mathbf{S}^{2},$ which is an $\mathbf{R}^{2}$-bundle over $M$ not isomorphic to $M\times\mathbf{R}^{2}$ \cite[p.
+Then its state space is $M=\mathbf{S} ^{2}$, the $2$-sphere, while the state-input space $N$ is the tangent bundle $T\mathbf{S}^{2}$ of $\mathbf{S}^{2},$ which is an $\mathbf{R}^{2}$-bundle not isomorphic to $M\times\mathbf{R}^{2}$ \cite[p.
 17]{NvdS}.
-In spite of the abundance of such examples \cite{BL}, \cite{Latombe}, \cite{NvdS} topological techniques have not thus far found broad applications in control theory.
-The only recent examples known to the author are \cite{Jon} - \cite{Kappos4}.
+In spite of the abundance of such examples \cite{BL}, \cite[Chapter 2]{Latombe}, \cite[p.
+1]{NvdS}, topological techniques have not thus far found broad applications in control theory.
+The only two recent examples known to the author are Jonckheere \cite{Jon} and Kappos \cite{Kappos-Conley} - \cite{Kappos4}.

-The topological approach provides the following advantages.
-Consider a control system as a triple $(M,N,f)$ of topological spaces $M,N$ and a continuous map $f$ as described above.
+A model of a \textquotedblleft plant\textquotedblright\ is a control system as a triple $(M,N,f)$ of the spaces $M,N$ and the map $f$ as described above.
 Since our knowledge of the model is inevitably imprecise, we have to deal with perturbations of the system.
-As perturbations may be understood as variations of unknown parameters of the system their effect on the behavior of the system is also unknown.
-However, if the system depends continuously on these parameters, the change of $M,N,$ and $f$ is also continuous.
-This means that we are to consider spaces homeomorphic to $M,N$ and maps homotopic to $f.$ An appropriate tool to deal with this degree of generality is homology theory.
-Indeed, the homology groups $H_{\ast }(M),H_{\ast}(N)$ of $M,N$ and the homology homomorphism $f_{\ast}:H_{\ast }(N)\rightarrow H_{\ast}(M)$ of $f$ remain constant under homeomorphisms of $M,N$ and homotopies of $f.$ They can also be rigorously and effectively computed \cite{Misch}, \cite{KMM}.
+Perturbations may be understood as variations of the unknown parameters of the system.
+Therefore, if the system depends continuously on these parameters, the change of $M,N,$ and $f$ is also continuous.
+This means that we have to consider spaces homeomorphic to $M,N$ and maps homotopic to $f.$ An appropriate instrument is homology.
+Indeed, the homology of $M,N,f$ remains constant under homeomorphisms and homotopies and can be rigorously and effectively computed, see Mischaikow \cite{Misch}.